This post is updated weekly.

-We are now well into year two of the COVID-19 pandemic, which officially began on March 11, 2020, when the World Health Organization declared the viral outbreak a global event.
+We are now more than a year into the COVID-19 pandemic, which officially began on March 11, 2020, when the World Health Organization declared the viral outbreak a global event.
 It’s also been well over a year since the WHO announced on January 5, 2020, that there was a mysterious virus emerging in Wuhan, China.
-Since then, more than half a million Americans have died from the virus.
-Although we understand far more about SARS-CoV-2 now, there’s still a lot left for us to figure out.
+Since then, nearly 600,000 Americans have died from the virus.

 Current US vaccination numbers

 The daily average number of administered vaccine doses has been dropping since mid-April, and is now just about 1.13 million doses per day, which is a 67 percent decrease from when vaccinations peaked on April 13 at 3.38 million doses per day.
 A little more than half (52 percent) of the entire US population has now received at least one dose, and 64 percent of those 18 and older have gotten at least one jab.
 President Biden has said that he wants to have at least 70 percent of Americans with at least one shot by July Fourth.
 That target might prove more difficult now that vaccinations have slowed.
 More than half (53 percent) of US adults are now fully vaccinated.
 All told, 171.3 million people living in the US have received one dose, and more than 139.7 million have received two Moderna or Pfizer shots or received the one-shot Johnson & Johnson vaccine.